March 20, 2019

 Epic Games is also partnering with Humble Bundle to enable developers to sell their Epic Games store titles on the Humble Store, including Epic store exclusives.
 Epic will receive no revenue share from the sale of those games purchased through the Humble Store.
 The partnership will launch with keys redeemable on the Epic Games store, and soon Epic will enable players to link their Epic and Humble accounts for direct purchasing.
 Coming Soon to Unreal Engine:

-Revealed onstage during the “State of Unreal,” Chaos is Unreal Engine’s new high-performance physics and destruction system coming in early access to Unreal Engine 4.23.
+Revealed onstage during the “State of Unreal,” Chaos is Unreal Engine’s new high-performance physics and destruction system coming in beta to Unreal Engine 4.23.
 The real-time tech demo is set within the world of Robo Recall (watch the full play through here).
 With Chaos, users can achieve cinematic-quality visuals in real time in scenes with massive-scale levels of destruction, with unprecedented artist control over content creation.
 In addition to the initial feature set, Epic will release demo content for Chaos physics and destruction within the 4.23 window.

 You can now watch the following GDC 2019 presentations on our YouTube channel:

 YERBA BUENA TECH TALKS